initcron/cicd-labs/chapters/jenkinsfile.md

 After configure pipeline job, build the job and view the stage view to know how the pipeline works and how much time it will take to complete the job.
 ![](./images/jenkinsfile3.png)

-Now add some aditional step like `sleep time` with the same job, refer below code for the configuration.
+Now add some aditional step like `sleep time` with the same job, refer following code for the configuration.
 Save the configuration and build the job for the result.
 ```
 pipeline {
   agent any